tarneaux/tarneo.fr/content/about.md

 ## Colophon

 This is a static site using the [Hugo](https://gohugo.io/) static site generator and hosted on [Renn.es](https://renn.es/).
 The theme is my own.
-The code is hosted on [the Renn.es Gitea instance](https://git.renn.es/tarneo/tarneo.fr) and on [GitHub](https://github.com/tarneaux/tarneo.fr).
+The code is hosted on [the Renn.es ForgeJo instance](https://git.renn.es/tarneo/tarneo.fr) and on [GitHub](https://github.com/tarneaux/tarneo.fr).
 I use a custom Makefile to rsync the files automatically for publishing.

 Everything on this website is produced entirely by me, without the help of large language models ("artificial [ly lowered] intelligence").